gosquared/gosquared-ios/README.md

 ## Create and update People profiles

 If your app requires a user to login, you can pass back their details (id, email address, etc) to GoSquared.
-This creates a profile for them in People CRM.
-This is useful for tracking their in app activity and identifying who you are talking with when the user starts a live chat.
+This creates a profile for them in People CRM any any tracked actions from the seeion will be attributed to them.
+This is also very useful for identifying who you are talking to when the user starts a live chat.

+> **Note:** to track the user's device information (iOS version, IP address/location, screen size etc) you need to implement [page/screen view tracking](https://github.com/gosquared/gosquared-ios#page-view-screen-tracking) as currently this is the only way to update this info.

 Any events or custom properties you track during a session will then be attributed to this user.